canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 Which is to say, a conveniently romanceable age for Finn.

 I don't really like this plotline.
 I can't remember how long this takes; ultimately they abandon the Finn/PB romance angle and the show is better for it.
 (It's kind of unusual in a way for a cartoon like this that the protagonist goes through a variety of love interests.)
 But we're going to have to see a few episodes where PB is age regressed.
 How shocking, etc.

+## Season 2

+So, Season 2 of _Adventure Time_!
+That had... ups and downs.

+The positive signs are that they're already starting to experiment with longer-form plots, and the snowballing callbacks to previous _weird shit_ (fun but unsatisfying) that makes it turn into _weirdly consistent_ shit (that's the good shit).

+The bad sign is the dreadful handling of gender.
+In fact, a lot of that comes in one particular writer's episodes.
+To be fair on Kent Osborne, his later episodes in the season - _Mystery Train_, _Belly of the Beast_ and _Video Makers_ are considerably better.
+They are, admittedly, also mostly about men.

+I'm surprised how long it's taken to develop BMO's character beyond the basic point of 'talking computer', though there was a little of that in _Video Makers_!

+If there is a major arc over the course of this season, it is about the development of Finn's attitude towards romantic relationships.
+Or to a fair extent, lack thereof - he's still pretty uncomfortable with the idea by the end of the season.
+Episodes endlessly toy with pushing Finn into dealing with romantic advances and his own suppressed feelings, even though he'd rather punch people.
+It's a dynamic that gets pretty old pretty fast.

+It does seem like a Finn/PB romance was being 'built towards' at this stage; perhaps because, in the show's original premise and pilot, Finn/PB was considered a core part.
+Princess Bubblegum, however, will refuse to be reduced to a love interest character and develop into a very unusual and interesting figure for a cartoon like this one.
+At some point, the writers are going to realise that Finn/PB just isn't on the cards, and write Flame Princess into the story to take the "Finn's love interest" role - only to ultimately follow a similar couse to PB!

+There is something to be said for depicting romantic relationships that _don't_ work out permanently as a route into marriage, kids etc. in a kids' show.
+Of course like, nearly every relationship everyone ever enters into will ultimately be a temporary one, and that's all right.
+The standard in cartoons tends to be 'romantic tension leading into Endgame Pairing', with the outcome treated as being very final - and this is fertile ground for 'shipping wars' and the like that build engagement with a show.
+So, on one level, I'm glad that _Adventure Time_ is showing Finn growing and maturing and his relationships to people changing; showing that he can still be friends with people after their romantic relationship has ended.

+At the same time, I think this dynamic is handled considerably better with Flame Princess than it was with PB.
+The de-aging at the end of this season feels really transparent, and honestly it's hard to reconcile her fretting over Finn with the Machiavellian ruler she becomes in later seasons.

+I think overall... while there's signs of what made Adventure Time so good here, it feels very much like it's still struggling to work out what it wants to do at this point, and following some routes that I think were probably mistakes in light of where they ended up taking it.
+That's OK, though.
+We've got another eight seasons to go!